 Allopathic Physician (M.D.)

-Physicians work in a variety of healthcare settings.
+Physicians work in a variety of health care settings.
 Many work in private practice, either alone or as part of a medical practice.
-Others work in hospitals, medical centers, universities and other public agencies.
+Others work in hospitals, medical centers, universities or government agencies.

 Dr. Marilyn Coruzzi talks about what inspired her to become a doctor and her experiences working as a family physician in rural Alaska.

 “I was told I would not get into medical school when I was an undergraduate.
 I was ‘encouraged to seek another career’ by my advisor.”
 Today, Dr. Garrick is an emergency department physician, an assistant professor and an Emergency Medical Services (EMS) base director.

 Far From Routine: A Thoracic Surgeon Discusses His Profession